edgoad/devasc-vm-setup/README.md

  - Min 4GB RAM
  - Min 2 CPU

+Create user accound `devasc` with password of `Cisco123!` Set account to autologin without password

 ## Configure Ubuntu

 Run the following commands to update the system and install dependencies